Mycotoxicology: Ochratoxins

+Patulin

-Patulin: Patulin, 4-hydroxy-4H-furo[3,2c]pyran-2(6H)-one, is produced by many different molds but was first isolated as an antimicrobial active principle during the 1940s from Penicillium patulum (later called Penicillium urticae, now Penicillium griseofulvum).
-The same metabolite was also isolated from other species and given the names clavacin, claviformin, expansin, mycoin c, and penicidin.
+Patulin is produced by many different molds but was first isolated as an antimicrobial active principle during the 1940s from Penicillium patulum (later called Penicillium urticae, now Penicillium griseofulvum).
+The same metabolite was also isolated from other species and given the names clavacin, claviformin, expansin, mycoin C, and penicidin.
 A number of early studies were directed towards harnessing its antibiotic activity.
 For example, it was tested as both a nose and throat spray for treating the common cold and as an ointment for treating fungal skin infections However, during the 1950s and 1960s, it became apparent that, in addition to its antibacterial, antiviral, and antiprotozoal activity, patulin was toxic to both plants and animals, precluding its clinical use as an antibiotic.
 During the 1960s, patulin was reclassified as a mycotoxin.

+Trichothecenes

-Trichothecenes: The trichothecenes constitute a family of more than sixty sesquiterpenoid metabolites produced by a number of fungal genera, including Fusarium, Myrothecium, Phomopsis, Stachybotrys, Trichoderma, Trichothecium, and others.
-The term trichothecene is derived from trichothecin, which was the one of the first members of the family identified.
+The trichothecenes constitute a family of more than sixty sesquiterpenoid metabolites produced by a number of fungal genera, including Fusarium, Myrothecium, Phomopsis, Stachybotrys, Trichoderma, Trichothecium, and others.
+The term trichothecene is derived from trichothecin, which was one of the first members of the family identified.
 All trichothecenes contain a common 12,13-epoxytrichothene skeleton and an olefinic bond with various side chain substitutions.
 They are commonly found as food and feed contaminants, and consumption of these mycotoxins can result in alimentary hemorrhage and vomiting; direct contact causes dermatitis.